Franklin Resources (BEN)

 Operating under the widely recognized Franklin Templeton brand since 1947, Franklin Resources (NYSE:BEN) is a global investment management organization that offers financial services and solutions to individuals, institutions, and wealth advisors worldwide.

-- Performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 3.3% annually
+- Incremental sales over the last five years were much less profitable as its earnings per share fell by 2.5% annually while its revenue grew

 Why There Are Better Opportunities Than Franklin Resources